-Recent human studies show that eating chilies helps you sleep better, keeps your heart healthy, and help maintain consistent insulin and glucose levels.
+Recent human studies show that eating chilies helps you keep your heart healthy and help maintain consistent insulin levels.
 Of all the chilies studied thus far, it seems cayenne pepper is one of the most powerful in terms of health benefits.
 It's one of the few chilies which we use here in North America (available in flakes or powder in most grocery stores).

 In recent years, coconut milk has somehow been given a bad reputation when, in fact, it is extremely healthy.
 Yes, coconut milk and oil contain fat—but this is good, not bad fat.
 Contrary to what you might believe, coconut milk:

 - Lowers bad cholesterol (LDL), while promoting good cholesterol

 - Provides valuable fatty acids which most people in the West are lacking

 Daily JW, Yang M, Park S. Efficacy of Turmeric Extracts and Curcumin for Alleviating the Symptoms of Joint Arthritis: A Systematic Review and Meta-Analysis of Randomized Clinical Trials.
 J Med Food.
 2016;19(8):717-29. doi:10.1089/jmf.2016.3705